To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Schedule New Student Orientation (where you’ll also schedule your first semester of classes)

-Creating your IU computing account
+Create your IU computing account and email account

-You will want to save or record your account information in a secure place.
+Save or record your account information in a secure place.
 You will need this information each time you log in to your IU computing account.

-Exit.
 It may take up to 24 hours before you can log in to some services.

 What to do if you have forgotten your ID or other information